-- 1 The activity must not exceed the following limits (annual fees are derived from these figures): - 1.1 25,000 kilolitres per day of design capacity to treat sewage or wastewater (average dry weather flow).
+- 1 The activity must not exceed the following limits: - 2,800 kilolitres per day of design capacity to treat sewage or wastewater (average dry weather flow).
+(Annual fees are derived from this figure.)

 General

 G1 Access to and awareness of conditions and associated documents